-A 30-day comment period is provided to allow interested persons to respond to this proposed rule.
-Thirty days is deemed appropriate because: (1) The Committee needs to have sufficient funds to pay its expenses which are incurred on a continuous basis; (2) the 1998-99 fiscal period begins on August 1, 1998, and the marketing order requires that the rate of assessment for each fiscal period apply to all assessable citrus handled during such fiscal period; and (3) handlers are aware of this action which was unanimously recommended by the Committee at a public meeting and is similar to other assessment rate actions issued in past years.
+Pursuant to 5 U.S.C.
+553, it is also found and determined that good cause exists for not postponing the effective date of this rule until 30 days after publication in the Federal Register because: (1) The 1998-99 fiscal period began on August 1, 1998, and the order requires that the rate of assessment for each fiscal period apply to all assessable citrus handled during such fiscal period; (2) the Committee needs to have sufficient funds to pay its expenses which are incurred on a continuous basis; (3) handlers are already receiving 1998-99 crop citrus from growers; (4) handlers are aware of this rule which was unanimously recommended by the Committee at a public meeting and is similar to other assessment rate actions issued in past years; and (5) a 30-day comment period was provided and no comments were received.